-Whether eating a between-meal snack or a snack as a meal, snacks are a major component of our daily diet.
-In fact, a recent consumer survey found that we eat, on average, 2.6 snacks a day with 41% of us snacking at least three times a day.1 With all of this snacking, it is important to choose healthy crackers and snacks.
+Snacks are a major component of our daily diet, whether we are eating a between-meal snack or a snack as a meal.
+In fact, a recent consumer survey found that we eat an average of 2.6 snacks a day.
+And 41% of Americans snack at least three times a day.1 With all of this snacking, it is important to choose healthy crackers and snacks.

 - Whole grains as the first ingredient

 - No artificial preservatives or artificial colors

 What to look for when choosing healthier snacks

 Foods and snacks rich in whole grains contain more fiber, which slows down the rate the body digests carbohydrates keeping you fuller longer.
 The American Heart Association states that eating foods containing “dietary fiber from whole grains, as part of an overall healthy diet, may help improve blood cholesterol levels, and lower risk of heart disease, stroke, obesity and type 2 diabetes.”2